hakan-vintercapital/index/index_methodology.md

     years.

-2.  implemented trading, deposits and withdrawal fees without interruptions and for the duration of one month.
+2.  implemented trading, deposits and withdrawal fees without interruption and for the duration of one month.

 3.  met a minimum monthly liquidity threshold with respect to total trading volume.